Paternalism and Deliberation: An Experiment on Making Formal Rules: Hypotheses

 \begin{hypothesis} The availability of a soft intervention substitutes for hard intervention. \end{hypothesis}

-Moreover, we can group together those CAs who intervene in \emph{any} sense (hard or soft) if either provided or not provided the opportunity to intervene softly.
-We can test whether the proportion is identical.
-If so, the soft intervention could be viewed as a substitute.
+Moreover, we can compare the proportion of CAs who intervene in \emph{any} sense (hard, soft, or both) in EndoDelay to the proportion who intervene (necessarily hard) in Once.
+If the proportions are identical, the soft intervention could be viewed as a perfect substitute.

-\begin{hypothesis} The proportion of CAs who intervene in \emph{any} sense is independent of whether the soft intervention was available (that is, the soft intervention is a perfect substitute to hard intervention). \end{hypothesis}
+\begin{hypothesis} The proportion of CAs who intervene in \emph{any} sense is independent of whether the soft intervention was available (that is, the soft intervention is a perfect substitute for hard intervention). \end{hypothesis}

-The contrast between treatments Once and EndoDelay allows us to investigate the role of the availability of an endogenously imposed waiting period and test hypotheses \ref{undohyp1} and \ref{undohyp2} directly.